gioleppe/MSc-notes/Mobile and Cyber-physical Systems.md

 ---

+University of Pisa, Computer Science MSc, AY 20/21.

+Lecturer: **Professor Stefano Chessa**.

+Notes taken by Tommaso Colella.

+\newpage

 ### Lecture 1

-This lesson was largely a course introduction, I couldn't be bothered to actually take notes on this.
+This lesson was largely a course introduction, check out the recording.

 ----